 Typically the plant of the month article is about a plant we desire in our landscapes, however for July, the plant of the month will be about a plant we don’t want in our landscapes but need to know how to identify it for pest management purposes, ash trees.
-As Emerald Ash Borer has recently moved into Nebraska this year, many people are concerned and the first step in management is to identify ash trees present in your landscape.
+As Emerald Ash Borer moved through Nebraska, many people are concerned and the first step in management is to identify ash trees present in your landscape.

 Ash, Fraxinus sp., is a large tree, growing 40-80 feet tall depending on species.
 Most commonly in Nebraska we plant green ash and white ash.
 Autumn Purple Ash is a cultivar of the white ash and is commonly planted in landscapes for the reddish purple color in the fall.
 Ash trees have opposite, compound leaves with 5-11 leaflets per leaf.
 The branches, buds and leaves grow directly across from each other.
 The bark is smooth on young ash trees and develops into a diamond-shaped pattern as the trees age.
 The seeds of ash trees are 1-2 inches long, paddle-shaped and colored green in summer, tan in fall when mature.
 The seeds are held onto the tree throughout the fall and winter months.

 White and green ash should not be confused with mountain ash, which is not a true ash from the Fraxinus genus, and not susceptible to the emerald ash borer.
 Mountain ash trees have pinnately compound leaves similar to ash, but have alternate arrangement of stems.

 A good way to start the identification process for ash trees is to use the acronym MadBuck.
 Most of the trees found in North America with opposite branching would include Maples, Ash, Dogwood, and Buckeye.
 So if you see a tree with opposite branching you have it narrowed down to one of the 4 tree families listed in the acronym.

 Ash Flower Gall